Is a Correction Looming Ahead for Luminar Technologies Inc. (LAZR)

-Luminar Technologies Inc. (NASDAQ:LAZR) went up by 2.58% from its latest closing price compared to the recent 1-year high of $23.90.
-The company’s stock price has collected 4.37% of gains in the last five trading sessions.
+Luminar Technologies Inc. (NASDAQ:LAZR) went down by -0.66% from its latest closing price compared to the recent 1-year high of $23.90.
+The company’s stock price has collected 7.01% of gains in the last five trading sessions.
 Barron’s reported on 05/25/22 that Luminar Hires Manager From Apple’s Car Project

 Is It Worth Investing in Luminar Technologies Inc. (NASDAQ :LAZR) Right Now?